-The Company transfers control of good or service over time and, therefore, satisfies a performance obligation and recognises revenues the customer simultaneously receives and consumes the benefits from performance as the Company performs, the asset is created or enhanced as a result of the performance, and the customer controls the asset as it is created or enhanced, as a result of the performance of the service, an alternative component for the Company is not created, and the Company has an enforceable right to payment for performance completed to date.
+The Company transfers control of good or service over time and, therefore, satisfies a performance obligation and recognises revenues over time, if one of the following criteria is met:

+- the customer simultaneously receives and consumes the benefits from performance as the Company performs, - the asset is created or enhanced as a result of the performance, and the customer controls the asset as it is created or enhanced, - as a result of the performance of the service, an alternative component for the Company is not created, and the Company has an enforceable right to payment for performance completed to date.

-2023 2022
+2024 2023

-Revenues from sales of finished goods and services, net 433 142 379 665
+Revenues from sales of services, net 515 601 433 142

-revenue from contracts with customers 433 025 379 231
+revenue from contracts with customers 515 391 433 025

-excluded from scope of IFRS 15 117 434
+excluded from scope of IFRS 15 210 117

-Revenues from sales of merchandise and raw materials, net 10 49
+Revenues from sales of materials, net 61 10

-revenue from contracts with customers 10 49
+revenue from contracts with customers 61 10

-433 152 379 714
+515 662 433 152

-Revenues from contracts with customers arising from transport of fuels and lubricants amounted to CZK 433 142 thousand.
+Revenues from contracts with customers arising from transport of fuels and lubricants amounted to CZK 515 391 thousand (2023; CZK 433 025 thousand) refer to short-term contracts with fixed price.